AG hits out at Salote Radrodro

 The Attorney General has hit out at Opposition MP Salote Radrodro for claiming there is no long-term planning by the government.

+Aiyaz Sayed-Khaiyum says never before in the history of Fiji, did we have a 20-year development plan.

-Aiyaz Sayed-Khaiyum says they are re-assessing development strategies as the pandemic has disrupted their plans, and they are getting technical assistance to look at the National Development Plan.
+Sayed-Khaiyum also highlighted that they are re-assessing development strategies as the pandemic has disrupted their plans, and they are getting technical assistance to look at the National Development Plan.

 “She said there was no long-term plan done.
 Never before in the history of Fiji did we have a 20-year development plan.”